What is a flash hider, flash suppressor—whatever you prefer to call it?

 Of course, depending on what kind of suppressor you have, the flash can be partially suppressed or extremely hidden.
 Watch a few clips on YouTube, and you’ll see the difference.
 In fact, watch this clip below to get an idea of the different brands and how well they work.

 Next, we have safety.
-It’s no secret that with every passing day, there is someone out there trying to ban something firearm related.
+It’s no secret that there is someone out there trying to ban something firearm-related with every passing day.
 Whether it’s to take our guns away completely or ban the devices we can attach to them, someone is making an argument you’re not in favor of.

-One of the reasons people fight to get rid of flash suppressors is because they think it somehow makes your rifle more dangerous.
+One reason people fight to get rid of flash suppressors is that they think it somehow makes your rifle more dangerous.
 For instance, if the enemy can’t see you, neither can the cops.
 But, here’s the thing, a flash suppressor can actually make firing your weapon safer, especially if you’re using it in the line of work/self-defense.

-One of the many safety rules, when it comes to firing a weapon, is not to point your weapon at anything you don’t intend to shoot.
+One of the many safety rules when firing a weapon is not to point your weapon at anything you don’t intend to shoot.
 And then there’s also the one about knowing what’s behind your target.